This post contains affiliate links. For more information, please read our disclosure policy.

 What is Tromsø famous for?

 Tromsø is famous as the spot to see Northern Lights.
-A lot of tourist travel here to see just this and as well to experience winter and whale watching.
+A lot of tourists travel here to see just this and as well to experience winter and whale watching.

 What is there to do in Tromsø in January?